-Oh, the weather outside is frightful, but in here it’s so delightful at these NYC rooftop bars where you can soak up skyline views and stay warm via tempered glass walls, roofs, space heaters, cozy blankets, even private igloos.
+Oh, the weather outside can be frightful, but in here it’s so delightful at these NYC rooftop bars where you can soak up skyline views and stay warm via tempered glass walls, roofs, space heaters, cozy blankets, even private igloos.

-Go early enough to enjoy the sunset, and be prepared for cocktail prices that are lofty, too, around $15 each, or more.
+Go early enough to enjoy the sunset, and be prepared for wine and cocktail prices that are as lofty as the rooftop locations, around $15 each, or more.

-It’s a good idea to call first to make sure the space is not off-limits because of a private event such as a birthday party or bachelor or bachelorette event.
+It’s a good idea to call first to make sure the space is not off-limits for a private event such as a birthday party or bachelor or bachelorette event.

 Note that we are including only affordable rooftop bars.

-There are plenty of others with an admission price or drink price puts them well beyond the limits of NYC on the Cheap.
+There are plenty of others with an admission price or drink prices which put them well beyond the limits of NYC on the Cheap, even as a splurge.

 Gansevoort Park